xmos/lib_xud/module_xud/doc/overview.rst

 ========

-The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on both XS1-L and XS1-U device families.
+The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on both L-Series and U-Series devices.

-For the XS1-L family the implementation requires the use of an external ULPI transceiver such as the SMSC USB33XX range.
-The XS1-U family includes an integrated USB transceiver.
-Two libraries, with identical interfaces, are provided - one of XS1-L and one for XS1-U series of processor.
+For the L-Series family the implementation requires the use of an external ULPI transceiver such as the SMSC USB33XX range.
+The U-Series family includes an integrated USB transceiver.
+Two libraries, with identical interfaces, are provided - one for L-Series and one for U-Series devices.

 The library performs all the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the